Meghan Markle And Prince Harry: Will Markle Choose ‘Suits’ Or Her Royal Prince?

 “There’s no doubt that ratings are going to soar because of her.
 They don’t want the spotlight on the show to end.”

-The show reportedly has a story line for Meghan that might just be the deciding factor for whether or not Markle says “yes” when Prince Harry proposes to her.
+The show reportedly has a story line for Meghan that might just be the deciding factor for whether or not Markle says, “yes,” when Prince Harry proposes to her.

 “Meghan will have a storyline in season seven which will see her have children.”